Final Feb 6,

 on manufacturer provided goods for related products.

-(ie: official "Fox Racing" gear or decals would be fine,
+(ie: official "Fox Racing" gear or decals is fine, "Fox

-"Fox Racing Team" would not.
+Racing Team" is likely not.
 Please ask in advance if

 you're not sure).